Bicontinuity in active phase separation: Abstract

 \section{Abstract}

-We study phase separation between coexisting active and passive fluids in three-dimensions, using both numerical simulation and experiments.
-Chaotic flows of the active phase drive giant interfacial deformations and cause the co-existing phases to interpenetrate, generating a continuously reconfiguring bicontinuous steady-state morphology that persists over the lifetime of the active fluid.
-We demonstrate how activity controls the structure of the bicontinuous network.
-Quantitative analysis reveals the dominance of dynamical steady-state sheet-like interfaces, in marked difference from the transient bicontinuous structures observed in passive liquid-liquid phase separation, where saddle-like surfaces dominate.
-These results demonstrate how active stresses suppress the coarsening dynamics of conventional phase separation, generating steady-state reconfigurable morphologies not accessible with conventional surface-modifying agents or through quenching of transient phase separated structures.
+We study phase separation between coexisting active and passive fluids in three-dimensions, using numerical simulation and experiments.
+Chaotic flows of the active phase drive giant interfacial deformations, causing the co-existing phases to interpenetrate and generate a continuously reconfiguring bicontinuous morphology which persists over the lifetime of the active fluid.
+Active bicontinuous structures are dominated by sheet-like interfaces, in marked difference from passive liquid-liquid phase separation which is controlled by saddle-like surfaces.
+Activity and surface tension control the length scale of the bicontinuous structure.
+These results demonstrate how active stresses suppress the coarsening of conventional phase separation, generating steady-state reconfigurable morphologies not accessible with conventional surface-modifying agents or through quenching of transient phase separated structures.

 \end{@twocolumnfalse} ]